CPSC-449-Projects/project3/CPSC-449-Project3/README.txt

 5. like_service.py			// Containing the source code that executes the 'like' services

+6. service_registry.py			// Containing the source code that executes the service registry

-6. create_polls_table.py			// Containing the source code that executes the creation of 'polls' table in local Dynamodb
+7. create_polls_table.py			// Containing the source code that executes the creation of 'polls' table in local Dynamodb

-7. Profile				// Containing The WSGI-compatible server (Gunicorn) to run both microservices
+8. Profile				// Containing The WSGI-compatible server (Gunicorn) to run both microservices

-8. .env				// Avoiding missing output from Foreman
+9. .env				// Avoiding missing output from Foreman

-9. "var" folder			// Containing the log and database files 9.1. "log" folder			// Containing the log files of microservices 9.1.1. user_services.log		// Containing records of activities within the 'users' microservice 9.1.2. timelines_services.log	// Containing records of activities within the 'timelines' microservice 9.2. posts.db			// The database file that stores all users' posts 9.3. users.db			// The database file that stores all users' information and followings
+10. "var" folder			// Containing the log and database files 10.1. "log" folder			// Containing the log files of microservices 10.1.1. user_services.log		// Containing records of activities within the 'users' microservice 10.1.2. timelines_services.log	// Containing records of activities within the 'timelines' microservice 10.2. posts.db			// The database file that stores all users' posts 10.3. users.db			// The database file that stores all users' information and followings

-10. "bin" folder				// Containing the shell files 10.1. init.sh				// The shell script that initializes all database files 10.2. posts.sh			// The shell script that run the specific command(s)
+11. "bin" folder				// Containing the shell files 11.1. init.sh				// The shell script that initializes all database files 11.2. posts.sh			// The shell script that run the specific command(s)

-11. "etc" folder				// Containing the configuration files related to two microservices 11.1. users_services.ini
+12. "etc" folder				// Containing the configuration files related to two microservices 12.1. users_services.ini
-   11.2. timelines_services.ini
+   12.2. timelines_services.ini
-   11.3. user_services_logging.ini
+   12.3. user_services_logging.ini
-   11.4. timelines_services_logging.ini
+   12.4. timelines_services_logging.ini
-   11.5. like_service.ini
+   12.5. like_service.ini
-   11.6. like_service_logging.ini
+   12.6. like_service_logging.ini
-   11.7. poll_services.ini
+   12.7. poll_services.ini
-   11.8. poll_services_logging.ini
+   12.8. poll_services_logging.ini
-   11.9. service_registry.ini
+   12.9. service_registry.ini
-   11.10. service_registry_logging.ini
+   12.10. service_registry_logging.ini
-   11.11. haproxy.cfg
+   12.11. haproxy.cfg

-12. "share" folder			// Containing the JSON and CSV files 12.1. new_bio.json
+13. "share" folder			// Containing the JSON and CSV files 13.1. new_bio.json
-   12.2. new_follow.json
+   13.2. new_follow.json
-   12.3. new_password.json
+   13.3. new_password.json
-   12.4. new_user.json
+   13.4. new_user.json
-   12.5. new_poll.json
+   13.5. new_poll.json
-   12.6. following.csv
+   13.6. following.csv
-   12.7. posts.csv
+   13.7. posts.csv
-   12.8. users.csv
+   13.8. users.csv

 ----------------------------------------------------------------------------------------------------

-### HOW TO START THE SERVICES ###
+### INSTALLATION AND SETUP ###

 # Note: The following steps will ask you to install some tools and libraries to meet the requirements
 for running the project.